8bitmcu/dwm/README.md

 This fork merges the following patches:

+- [dwm-alpha](https://dwm.suckless.org/patches/alpha): Allow dwm to have translucent bars, while keeping all the text on it opaque
+- [dwm-cfacts-vanitygaps](https://dwm.suckless.org/patches/vanitygaps): adds gaps between client windows and gaps between windows and the screen edge in a flexible manner.
 - [dwm-dwmc](https://dwm.suckless.org/patches/dwmc): Simple dwmc client using a fork of fsignal to communicate with dwm.
-- [dwm-systray](https://dwm.suckless.org/patches/systray/): A simple system tray implementation.
+- [dwm-systray](https://dwm.suckless.org/patches/systray): A simple system tray implementation.

 And adds the following other changes:
 - **configuration file**; loads configuration from `$XDG_CONFIG_HOME/dwm/dwm.toml`.
 This file must exists.